Common Name: hellebore

 Height: 1.00 to 1.50 feet

 Other: Winter Interest

 No serious insect or disease problems.
-Crown rot and leaf spot are occasional problems.
+Leaf spot and crown rot are occasional problems.

-Flowers that bloom in February in St. Louis are true harbingers of spring.
+Clumps of this hellebore blooming in winter can be very special.
 Locate plants near a kitchen window, patio or walkway so that the early bloom may be enjoyed to the fullest.
-Group in shady locations under trees, large shrubs or in woodland gardens.
-Mass for an attractive year-round ground cover.
+Group in shady locations under trees or large shrubs, woodland gardens or border fronts.
+May also be massed to form an attractive ground cover.